s-glass/reading-notes/401/class33.md

 **1. What is the primary purpose of JSON Web Tokens (JWTs) and how do they work in terms of encoding and decoding data?**

 JSON Web Tokens define a compact and self-contained way for securely transmitting information between parties as a JSON object.

+JWTs consist of three parts separated by dots: the header, the payload, and the signature.
+The header includes the token type (JWT) and the signing algorithm used to create the signature.
+This JSON object is then Base64Url encoded to form the first part of the JWT.

+The payload has claims - statements about an entity, plus additional data.
+Public claims are custom claims that can be defined by the creator of the JWT.
+Private claims are used to share information between parties that agree on their usage and are neither registered nor public claims.

 [Source](https://jwt.io/introduction/)
 [Source](https://jwt.io/introduction#:~:text=What%20is%20JSON%20Web%20Token,because%20it%20is%20digitally%20signed.)